List of casinos in Michigan: Online casinos

 As well as legal land-based gambling, those living in or visiting Michigan can now sign up and play at online casinos.
-On December 20th, 2019, Governor Gretchen Whitmer signed Bill 4311 and legalized online gambling within state lines.
-The Michigan Gaming Control Board was then formed, and in late 2020 the MGCB issued licenses, giving online casinos the go-ahead to launch at the state of 2021.
+On December 20, 2019, Governor Gretchen Whitmer signed Bill 4311 and legalized online gambling within state lines.
+The Michigan Gaming Control Board (MGCB) was then formed, and in late 2020 the MGCB issued licenses, giving online casinos the go-ahead to launch at the state of 2021.

+Despite the 2019 legalization, unregulated offshore casinos are a growing problem across the United States.
+In April 2025, the Michigan Gaming Control Board (MGCB) took action against 13 websites that were found to be unlawfully targeting Michigan residents.
+This action was a strong message to offshore operators, with a statement from The Board reading: "The MGCB’s action serves as a firm warning to illegal offshore operators attempting to skirt Michigan’s legal framework."